-This company was founded in 2013 by Jason Camper and Paul Gravette and claims to give people the products and opportunity to live an “ultra premium lifestyle with ultra premium products”.
-Bold claim.
+Le-Vel Thrive is a health and wellness multilevel marketing company that was co-founded in 2013 by Jason Camper and Paul Gravette.
+The company claims to give people the products and opportunity to live an “ultra premium lifestyle with ultra premium products.”

-The company claims that over 3 million people within the US have started the 'Thrive Experience' so no doubt it's getting attention, the health and wellness industry is HUGE so there's money to be made.
-So what exactly is this experience anyway?
+The company claims that millions of people within the United States have started the ‘Thrive Experience’ so no doubt it’s getting attention, the health and wellness industry is huge so there’s money to be made.
+So what exactly is this “experience” about?

-The Thrive Experience is their flagship health and wellness system and it comprises of 3 main products designed to be consumed every day over an 8 week period.
+The Thrive Experience is their flagship health and wellness system and it comprises of three main products designed to be consumed every day over an 8 week period.

 #1 Premium Lifestyle Capsules: Health capsule designed for either male or female.
 It costs $74 for a one off purchase for 60 capsules or $60 if you choose the monthly auto-ship option.